mas-student/web-python-2018-04-ht01/README.md

-# Dclnt
+# Grammar analyzer

-Dclnt is the library that find most frequently verbs in python projects.
+Grammar analyzer is the library that find most frequently verbs in python projects.

 ## Prerequisites